vectara/vectara-docs/www/docs/quickstart.md

 unique employee handbook ready for you to upload into a <Config v="names.product"/> corpus, and we'll guide you through the ingestion and question answering process step by step.

-## Create a Vectara account
+## Step 1.
+Create a Vectara account

 To get started with <Config v="names.product"/>, go to https://console.vectara.com/signup or click **Get Started Free** at vectara.com.
 After you make an account, you can create your first corpus and upload your first document!

-## Create your first corpus
+## Step 2.
+Create your first data store

-Before you can ask the data about bringing your velociraptor to the office, you first need to create a corpus.
+Before you can ask the data about bringing your velociraptor to the office, you first need to create a data store called a corpus.
 Think of a corpus as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
 In this case, we upload a [PDF file](/img/vectara_employee_handbook.pdf) file that contains the pet policy information.
 After you upload this file, <Config v="names.product"/> ingests your data and lets you ask the burning question on everyone's mind!

-1. Click **Create corpus**.
+1. Click **Create data store**.
 2. Enter a **Name** and **Description** such as _Vectara Employee Handbook_ and _Pet Policy_.

       Don't worry about the Filter Attributes for now.
 You can read about [filter expressions](/docs/learn/metadata-search-filtering/filter-overview) and
       edit them later.
-3. Click **Create**.
+3. Click **Create data store**.

    The **Corpus ID** displays next to the corpus title **Vectara Employee Handbook** in the
     console.
 If you use the API later, you need to configure `corpus_id` fields with this value.

-## Upload your first document
+## Step 3.
+Upload your first document

 The hard part is over.
 Now you can get answers about your uploaded data!
 Think about the kind of queries that you or other users could ask about